 In Atlanta’s tree ordinance, a specimen tree is simply an exceptionally large tree.
 These are over 30” trunk diameter for canopy trees (oaks, pines, hickories) and over 10” trunk diameter for understory trees (dogwoods, cherries, etc.).
 The City prefers all efforts be made to conserve these trees.

-The assessment currently underway in Memorial Park is technically a Canopy Dynamics Study.
+The assessment performed in Memorial Park was technically a Canopy Dynamics Study.
 It allows for AMPC and DPR to continue the rich heritage of trees in the park and provides additional information that can guide decisions for tree care.
-Because of the ongoing study, AMPC and DPR now have hard data on at least a portion of the trees in Memorial Park.
+Because of the study, AMPC and DPR now have hard data on at least a portion of the trees in Memorial Park.
 With this, AMPC and DPR can determine the following:

 - 55 different species are represented, but 25% are pines (221).

 - Size (age) distribution that may help shed light on how the population is likely to trend over the next 10-15 years.

 - 63 canopy trees are over 30” diameter (large specimens).